danskernesdigitalebibliotek/dpl-platform/docs/runbooks/troubleshoot-lagoon-cli-connection.md

 ## How to fix

+This part needs to be run outside of the DPL shell.
 The first thing we need to know, is which entry in the `known_hosts` file is wrong.
 This can be discovered by running the following command: